Nativenerd1004/Predictive-Analytics-with-Supervised-Machine-Learning-for-Predicting-Employee-Attrition/README.md

 # Project Objectives
 #### Situation:
-Our primary objective is to effectively predict employee attrition.
+The primary objective is to effectively predict employee attrition.
 #### Task:
-We aim to achieve high accuracy in identifying employees at risk of leaving.
+The company aims to achieve high accuracy in identifying employees at risk of leaving.
 #### Action:
-We utilize the Gradient Boosting Classifier, known for its efficiency and handling of complex relationships in data.
+I utilized the Gradient Boosting Classifier, known for its efficiency and handling of complex relationships in data.
 #### Result:
 The model's effectiveness is measured by its ability to accurately predict potential leavers.